 How To Finish Cedar Wood for Outdoor Use: Staining Guide

-For our outdoor cedar furniture, we recommend using wood stain and polyurethane sealer as finishing products.
+For outdoor cedar furniture, I suggest using wood stain and polyurethane sealer as finishing products.
 Staining cedar is an excellent choice to enhance its natural color and protect it from harsh environmental elements.
-But does cedar take stain well, let’s find out after this project.
+But does cedar take stain well?
+Let’s find out after this project.

 Step #1: Clean the Wood Surface and Sand

 You have to clean the cedar furniture to remove the grease, dirt, and stain marks.
 If there is an old finish, use a de-glosser or the best paint stripper for wood.
 Then sand the entire surface using medium grit sandpaper.

 Remove the sand dust using a vacuum or tack cloth to ensure no debris is left on the surface.

 Then pre-stain it using wood conditioner using a foam brush.
 Apply a thin coat of wood conditioner to penetrate the stain in the wood.
 Conditioning the wood makes it low maintenance.

 After conditioning the wood, let the wood dry completely for at least 30 minutes before applying the stain.

 While drying the pre-stained wood surface, put on your gloves, then prepare your stain.
 Mix the can of stain thoroughly using a stirring stick, including the bottom part.